Neclaex/cp77-ghosting-fix-german/README.md

 To install, simply unzip the folder in your Cyberpunk folder, as you did with most other mods.

 Unfortunately, the `UIText.lua` alone is not enough for a complete translation, as some sentences/words are in other files.
 If you want to check that nothing has changed except the language, you can find the original repo here: [gramern/cp77-ghosting-fix](https://github.com/gramern/cp77-ghosting-fix/tree/main-xl/resources/bin/x64/plugins/cyber_engine_tweaks/mods/FrameGenGhostingFix).

+The credits for the mod do not belong to me, as I only translated a few things.
+You can find out who the credits go to besides gramern on the official [mod page](https://www.nexusmods.com/cyberpunk2077/mods/13029?tab=description).